istio/istio.io/_docs/tasks/security/per-service-mtls.md

 ---
 {% include home.html %}

-> If you are using Istio 0.7 or later, please refer to [authentication policy task]({{home}}/docs/tasks/security/authn-policy.html) for alternative (recommended) solution using authentication policy.
+> This page will be deprecated soon, if you are using Istio 0.7 or later, please refer to [authentication policy task]({{home}}/docs/tasks/security/authn-policy.html) for alternative (recommended) solution using authentication policy.

 In the [Installation guide]({{home}}/docs/setup/kubernetes/quick-start.html#installation-steps), we show how to enable [mutual TLS authentication]({{home}}/docs/concepts/security/mutual-tls.html) between sidecars.
 The settings will be applied to all sidecars in the mesh.